IhonaMaria/RNA_sequencing_analysis/README.md

 In order to replicate the study, you only need to use Rstudio and download both txt files and Rmarkdown file.

+The code contains basic visualization steps (PCA, correlation matrix, etc), a differential expression analysis and an enrichment analysis.

 ### Results and conclusions
 As a summary, after the sequencing and transcriptomics analysis, it has been found that: